basket163/MFMA-ACH/README.md

 So please cite the simulator:
 De Santis, E., Giuseppi, A., Pietrabissa, A. et al. Satellite Integration into 5G: Deep Reinforcement Learning for Network Selection.
 Mach.
 Intell.
 Res.
 19, 127–137 (2022). https://doi.org/10.1007/s11633-022-1326-3

+The paper title of our MFMA-ACH is "Multifactorial Memetic Algorithm with Adaptive Cluster Helper-tasks based on Community Detection for Service Migration Optimization in 5G Mobile Edge Computing", which is under review.